 Seeing the conflict unfolding, regulators stepped in once again to help reconcile the situation for all stakeholders involved, passing PSD2, the Revised Payment Services Directive, in November 2015.
 PSD2 entered into force on January 12, 2016, with a two-year deadline for EU member states to transpose it into national law by January 13, 2018.

-Giving fintechs the access they want, PSD2 requires banks and other account servicing payment service providers (ASPSPs, such as building societies, credit unions, securities firms, insurance companies, etc.) to grant access to accounts (XS2A) for third party providers (TPP), including fintechs, aggregators, retailers/merchants, charities and others.
+Giving fintechs the access they want, PSD2 requires banks and other account servicing payment service providers (ASPSPs, such as building societies, credit unions, securities firms, insurance companies, challenger banks, etc.) to grant access to accounts (XS2A) for third party providers (TPP), including fintechs, aggregators, retailers/merchants, charities and others.
 This access is contingent upon consumers giving their explicit consent for payments or data aggregation.

 PSD2 gives banks the security guidance they want by closing some loopholes and expanding the definition of payment services providers.
 Further, PSD2 mandated the European Banking Association (EBA) with creating “regulatory technical standards (RTS) for strong customer authentication (SCA) and common and secure open standards of communication” within one year.

-After collecting responses and consulting with many payment industry stakeholders, the EBA submitted the final RTS draft on February 23, 2017.
+September 14, 2019: Official Compliance Deadline for Strong Customer Authentication After collecting responses and consulting with many payment industry stakeholders, the EBA submitted the final RTS draft on February 23, 2017.
 However, the final draft was not as technically prescriptive as the industry had anticipated.
 The term “API” doesn’t even officially appear as the vehicle for secure open standards of communication; the idea was to ensure technology neutrality and allow for future innovations.

 The European Commission amended the EBA’s RTS draft—adding back the ability for TPPs to resort to controversial “screen scraping” as a contingency mechanism if an ASPSP fails to grant sufficient XS2A—before submitting it on November 27, 2017 to the European Parliament and Council for a three-month review period.

 After the review period ended, the final RTS was published in the official Journal of the EU and entered into force on March 14, 2018, with an 18-month implementation window.
-This means that regulatory technical standards for strong customer authentication and common and secure open standards of communication will become mandatory across the EU on September 14, 2019.
+This means that regulatory technical standards for strong customer authentication and common and secure open standards of communication became mandatory across the EU on September 14, 2019.

 From Article 38 of the final RTS: